k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

 For simplicity, K2view suggests using its shared Nexus for the Fabric and k2-agent images.
 To use and consume them, you shall open an outbound connection into the Nexus host.
 Refer to the Networking section.

-You can also use your registry.
+You can also use your OCI based registry.
 For this, you shall:

 * Contact the K2view team to get Nexus access credentials.
 * Take the relevant images, scan them if required, and upload into your registry.
 * Provide K2view with the URL of the registry.

 The non-Fabric images - Postgres, Casandra and Neo4j - are not provided by K2view.
 Instead, you should use the images as published in the Docker Hub.
-If you prefer hosting them also in your registry, inform the K2view team about it, so they can be configured in the K2cloud platform.
+If you prefer hosting them also in your registry, inform the K2view team about it, so they can be configured in the K2cloud platform orchestrator.